 ABOUT ME

-My intellectual interests and my courses focus on the relationship between literature and philosophy, aesthetics, and nineteenth- and twentieth-century literatures, especially Romantic and Modern.
+My intellectual interests and my courses focus on the relationship between literature and philosophy, aesthetics, and nineteenth- and twentieth-century literatures, especially those in the Romantic, Modernist, and African American traditions.
 My published work focuses on literature and ethics; ordinary language philosophy; literature and everyday life; gender and sexuality; and philosophical approaches to literature, art, and film.
-I have recently published essays on Ludwig Wittgenstein (Cambridge Studies in Literature and Philosophy), Jane Austen (Modern Language Association’s Teaching World Literature), Emily Dickinson (Oxford Studies in Philosophy and Literature and Psyche.co), and William Wordsworth (nonsite.org).
+I have recently published essays on Ludwig Wittgenstein (Cambridge Studies in Literature and Philosophy), Jane Austen (Modern Language Association’s Teaching World Literature), Emily Dickinson (Oxford Studies in Philosophy and Literature, The Norton Sampler, Back to the Lake), William Wordsworth (nonsite.org), and the concept of the everyday (Literature Compass).
+Some of my work in progress includes an article on the poetry of Gwendolyn Brooks, an essay titled “Women and the Struggle to Think,” and a larger project, “Arts of the Ordinary.”

 My interests expand every day.
 I try to grate against the requirement to specialize as responsibly as possible.
 Outside of the classroom, I love to garden and go to the movies.